-Yes, building materials – more specifically buying and selling them.
+Yes, but more specifically buying and selling building materials.
 I’ve worked in the industry since 1997 and have seen the good, the bad, and the ugly.
 My hope is that this blog helps everyone avoid the latter two.

 The building materials supply chain has remained largely unchanged as well.
-Yes, it seems like a dealer gets purchased by a larger company every week, but product still flows the same way.
-Supplies may come from China or Mexico now, but so does almost everything else we buy.
+Recently it seems like a dealer is getting bought by a larger company every week, with mergers and acquisitions driving the news in the trade magazines.
+While the names on buildings and delivery trucks may change, product still gets from point A to point B the same way.
+More materials may come from China or Mexico now, but that’s the story now with almost everything else we buy.

 We haven’t seen a real revolution in building materials in a long time.
 The first hint of change began with the design and production of safer products.